Louis790/genLifts/README.md

 The `src/nautyAndMultigraph` subdirectory contains slightly modified versions of the Nauty library and the generator multigraph.

 The remaining code revolves around constructing lifts to obtain $k$-regular graphs achieving a given minimum girth.
-It can be compiled from the top-level directory using the following commands:
+It can be compiled from the top-level directory using the following commands (tested with GCC 11.4):
 ```bash
 cmake CMakeLists.txt
 make